The growth rates of automaton groups generated by reset automata: The structure of the dual automaton for elements of lg

 \begin{lemma} Let $A \in \spn{n}$ be synchronizing at level $k$.
-Suppose that the semigroup $\gen{A}$ is finite, and that $j$ is the maximum of the minimal synchronising level of the elements of $\gen{A}$.
+Suppose that the semigroup $\gen{A}$ is finite, and that $j$ is the maximum of the minimal synchronizing level of the elements of $\gen{A}$.
 Then $A$ has infinite $j$ splitting length. \end{lemma} \begin{proof} This is a consequence of Lemma \ref{minsplittinglengthandsynchlevel}.
 Since if $A$ has $j$ splitting length $l$, then by Lemma \ref{minsplittinglengthandsynchlevel} $\min(\core(A^{l+1}))$ has minimal synchronizing level $j+1$, which is a contradiction. \end{proof}

-\begin{Remark} The above means that we can partition $\dual{A}_{j}$ into components $D_1, \ldots, D_i$ such that to each component that there is a pair of words $W_{i,1}$ and $W_{i,2}$ in the states of $A$ such that the only possible outputs from the component $D_i$ for any input have the form $u(W_{i,2})^{l}v$ where $u$ is any suffix of $W_{i,1}W_{i,2}$, including the empty suffix, an $v$ is a prefix of $W_{i,2}$ including the empty prefix. \end{Remark}
+\begin{Remark} The above means that we can partition $\dual{A}_{j}$ into components $D_1, \ldots, D_i$ and for each component there is a pair of words $W_{i,1}$ and $W_{i,2}$ in the states of $A$ such that for any input into a state of a component of $D_i$, the only possible output has the form $u(W_{i,2})^{l}v$ where $u$ is a possibly empty suffix of $W_{i,1}W_{i,2}$, and $v$ is a possibly empty prefix of $W_{i,2}$. \end{Remark}